jamespfennell/transiter/docs/docs/systems.md

 ```yaml
      required_for_install: "true"
 ```
+The system install will fail if the feed update fails.

 This is useful for GTFS static feeds, which often bring in basic information about the system (like the list of stops) which other realtime feeds rely on.

-If the feed update fails, the system install will fail.
-Note the feed update can fail for transient reasons (like a failed HTTP request), and therefore to make system installs reliable you should only set `required_for_install` for feeds that actually need it.
+The feed update can fail for transient reasons (like a failed HTTP request), and therefore to make system installs reliable you should only set `required_for_install` for feeds that actually need it.

-Note that `required_for_install` feed updates take sequentially, and in the order they are specified in the YAML file.
+Note that `required_for_install` feed updates take place sequentially, and in the order they are specified in the YAML file.
-This feature may be useful if one feed relies on data having been populated from another feed.
+This feature may be useful if one feed relies on data having been imported from another feed.